canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 ### Why is this a machine charm?

-The OCI image for tmate-ssh-server requires certain kernel capabilities to run ([SYS_ADMIN](https://github.com/tmate-io/tmate-ssh-server/issues/73#issuecomment-762756632)).
+The OCI image for tmate SSH server requires certain kernel capabilities to run ([SYS_ADMIN](https://github.com/tmate-io/tmate-ssh-server/issues/73#issuecomment-762756632)).
 At design time, due to the limitations of a Juju Kubernetes charm, the container was unable to receive the capability.
 Furthermore, providing SSH ingress for machine charms is easier to achieve than for K8s charms.
-Hence, it was decided to make tmate-ssh-server a machine charm.
+Hence, it was decided to make tmate SSH server a machine charm.

-See [[specification] ISD099 Tmate charm for Github Runners](https://discourse.charmhub.io/t/specification-isd099-tmate-charm-for-github-runners/16837) for more information.
+See [[specification] ISD099 tmate charm for Github Runners](https://discourse.charmhub.io/t/specification-isd099-tmate-charm-for-github-runners/16837) for more information.
 ## OCI images

-We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/) to build OCI images for tmate-ssh-server.
+We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/) to build OCI images for tmate SSH server.
 The images are defined in [tmate-ssh-server_rock](https://github.com/canonical/tmate-ssh-server-operator/tree/main/tmate-ssh-server_rock).
 They are published to the [Github Container registry](https://github.com/canonical/tmate-ssh-server-operator/pkgs/container/tmate-ssh-server).